b-sacks/b-sacks.github.io/Artist Setlist/README.md

 Enter artist: Billie Eilish
 ```
 ### Output
 Billie Eilish played 3 songs at their last show.
-This was their setlist:
+Their was their setlist:
 * Happier Than Ever
 * Male Fantasy
 * The Night I Met Santa